 Who doesn’t know Reddit?
-Reddit has a subreddit by the name “Co-Founder’s Subreddit.”
+Reddit has a sub by the name “Co-Founder’s Subreddit.”.
 It’s a cool subreddit where you can go in search of the right CTO.
 Find people who are interesting, shoot them a message and interview them, or post a bit about you and what you’re looking for on the subreddit.

 What if You Don’t Want A Co-Founder?

 If you don’t want to have a cofounder on your side, you can simply hire a company for your technical needs.
 However, we would strongly recommend that you have a cofounder in your startup journey.
 If you still decide not to bring on board a technical cofounder, the best option is to find a company who can understand your needs and can deliver exactly what you’re looking to get developed.